Reggie Walton (baseball)

 Reginald Sherard Walton (born October 24, 1952) is a former professional baseball player.
 He played for the Seattle Mariners and Pittsburgh Pirates of Major League Baseball (MLB).
 He played the 1980 and 1981 seasons for the Seattle Mariners and his final season for the Pirates in 1982.
-His batting average was .250 and he played outfield.
-Walton is originally from Kansas City, Missouri.
+His batting average was .250, and he played outfield.

-Walton attended Compton High School and Compton College where he was named to the All-Western State Conference team in both baseball and football.
+Walton attended Compton High School and Compton College in Compton, California, where he was named to the All-Western State Conference team in both baseball and football.